Mint Chai (Pudina Tea)

 Ingredients

-Milk – I prefer using whole milk (full-fat milk) for a creamier chai.
+Milk – I prefer using whole milk (full-fat milk) for a creamier mint chai.
 You can replace it with skim or low-fat milk if you wish to.

-How To Make Mint Tea
+How To Make Pudina Tea

 Bring the mixture to a boil over medium-high heat.